jdrab/sabre-vcard-dumper/README.md

-# Simple script for dumping vcards from sabredav database
+# Sabredav vcard exporter
 ---------------------------------------------------------

-Saves vcard data to UUID.vcf in directory data/_user_login_/_addressbook_uri/UUID.vcf.
+Saves vcard data to a $UUID.vcf in directory data/user_login/addressbook_uri/UUID.vcf.

-For evey addressbook it creates a _full.vcf is created, containing all contacts in _addressbook_uri directory.

-Also creates _full.vcf in "data_dir" directory.
+It also creates a _full.vcf file containing every contact from this addresbook.

 **Note**: does not check the vcard validity